paladinescamila/IP-Address-Tracker/README.md

 ![](/public/preview.jpg)

-This is a solution to the [IP Address Tracker](https://www.frontendmentor.io/challenges/ip-address-tracker-I8-0yYAH0).
+This is a solution to the [IP Address Tracker challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/ip-address-tracker-I8-0yYAH0).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Links